CheahWen/ALPR/README.md

 > As for me, I used XAMPP:
   ![MySQL Start](https://github.com/CheahWen/UCSI_ALPR/blob/main/img_log/mysql_start.PNG)
+  > Could not start MySQL?
+Go to `Task Manager>services`, search MySQL and stop it, then start again in XAMPP.

 2. Specify source of input in "config.cfg", source can be webcam, video file, image file, IP cam (rstp://) or Mobile IP Webcam (https://).